ianpamerleau/ianpamerleau.github.io/research.md

 description:
 ---

 My research is in icy geophysics.
-Current, I focus is on Ceres and Callisto (details soon to come).
+Currently, I focus is on Ceres and Callisto (details soon to come).